-Each year, participants are allowed to contribute up to 50% of their earnings, in whole percentage increments, up to a maximum pre-tax amount under the Code (\$19,000 for 2019).
+Each year, participants are allowed to contribute up to 50% of their earnings, in whole percentage increments, up to a maximum pre-tax amount under the Code (\$19,500 for 2021).
 Participants may contribute to the Plan any portion of lump-sum distributions received from other qualified plans when the contributions qualify as a tax-free rollover.

-Participants who are expected to reach or are over the age of 50 during a Plan year and are making the maximum contribution are eligible to make additional catch-up contributions.
-Under the Code, the maximum allowable catch-up contribution was \$6,000 for 2019.
+Participants who are expected to reach or are over age 50 during a Plan year and are making the maximum contribution are eligible to make additional catch-up contributions (up to an additional 25% of their annual compensation for such Plan year).
+Under the Code, the maximum allowable catch-up contribution was \$6,500 for 2021.